ritamelo06/ASA-linear-programming/README.md

-# ASA-linear-programming
+# Project 3 - ASA
-Project 3 - Analysis and Synthesis of Algorithms 23/24
+Solving a linear programming problem in Python with PuLP library.